nataliebrown22/reference_code/code/README.md

-# Jupyter notebooks with functions for wrangling and machine learning
+# Jupyter Notebooks with functions for:
+* wrangling
+* machine learning